cyberbotics/webots-doc/guide/the-user-interface.md

 The `Show Joint axes` allows to display, or to hide, the joint axes.
 The joint axes are represented by black lines.

+The `Show RangeFinder frustums` allows to display, or to hide, the OpenGL culling frustum and the recorded image for every range-finder in the scene, using a yellow wire frame.
+The OpenGL culling frustum is a truncated pyramid corresponding to the field of view of a range-finder.
+The recorded image is displayed on the plane described by the frustum at a distance corresponding to the minimum range of the range-finder from the device center.
+More information about this concept is available in the OpenGL documentation.

+The `Show Lidar Rays Paths` allows to display, or to hide, the layers (the laser ray paths) for every lidar in the scene, using a cyan wire frame.

+The `Show Lidar Point Cloud` allows to display, or to hide, the point cloud for every lidar enabled in point cloud mode in the scene.
+The point cloud is represented by the location of the points themselves and by the rays from the lidar origin to the points using a gradient from blue (top layer) to red (bottom layer).
+This optional rendering is computationally expensive and can therefore significantly slow-down the simulation speed.
+Note that if the point cloud contains more than 2500 points, the rays from the lidar origin to the point are not displayed.

-The `Show Camera frustums` allows to display, or to hide, the OpenGL culling frustum for every camera in the scene, using a magenta wire frame.
+The `Show Camera frustums` allows to display, or to hide, the OpenGL culling frustum and the recorded image for every camera in the scene, using a magenta wire frame.
 The OpenGL culling frustum is a truncated pyramid corresponding to the field of view of a camera.
 The back of the pyramid is not represented because the far plane is set to infinity.
+The recorded image is displayed on the camera's near plane.
 More information about this concept is available in the OpenGL documentation.

 The `Show Distance Sensor rays` allows to display, or to hide, the rays casted by the distance sensor devices.
 These rays are drawn as red lines (which become